 To help keep the family member with food allergies safe:

 - Give the food to your baby while they are in a high chair.

 - After feeding food to your baby, always wash your hands and your baby’s hands and face.

 - Consider a separate coloured face washer to wipe up your baby’s spills or spits.
 For example only using a red face washer to wipe up milk spills.

 - Thoroughly wash all utensils and surfaces that have been in contact with the food in warm soapy water.

-- Initially, consider giving the food when the family member that is allergic to the food is not at home.
+- If the family member that is allergic to the food is a child, particularly a young child, initially, consider giving the food when the child with food allergy is not at home.

 - Discuss how to introduce a food to your baby that a sibling or parent is allergic to with an experienced allergy dietitian and/or a patient support organisation